exoplatform/exo-documentation/docs/Configuration.rst

           exo.wallet.PendingTransactionVerifierJob.expression=0/10 * * * * ?

    -  Send raw transactions of all wallets.
-When a user sends a transaction, the transaction gets signed by private key in browser side and the resulted raw transaction is sent to eXo Platform server instead of sending it directly to blockchain.
+When a user sends a transaction, it gets signed by a private key in the browser side.
+The resulted raw transaction is sent to eXo Platform server instead of sending it directly to blockchain.
       This will avoid bad UX of user when network is interrupted or a problem happens on browser side. eXo Platform server will send raw transactions of users into blockchain periodically.
       The periodicity can be configured using the following property (Default value: every 30 seconds):